4.2.11 New technologies and digitalisation in the arts and culture

 In order to hasten the development process of Latvian libraries, a huge project in the field of IT and culture was started in 2006.
 Within the framework of the Global Libraries Initiative of the Bill and Melinda Gates Foundation, The Republic of Latvia has received a grant of USD 16.2 million to provide all 874 Latvian public libraries with broadband Internet connections, to build a Wi-Fi network for library users, to provide 4 000 computers to meet an anticipated high demand, and to offer basic computer training for library librarians.
 Microsoft Latvia has donated the software.
 For the first time, significant technical investments were made in the Library for People who are blind.
 28 regional libraries have been equipped with computers for blind people.

 As the result of the project, the role of public libraries has become also social and information centres.
 The study on Latvian public libraries and the internet (2013, available in Latvian here) suggests that 17% of respondents use libraries for printing, scanning, copying documents and 15% use the internet on computers at libraries.

 Unified Archival Information System

 The aim is to launch an integrated system for all the archives in Latvia making them freely available to society.
-In 2010, digitalisation of documents continued.

 This is an integrated technical infrastructure unifying 111 museums in Latvia (74 municipal museums, 25 state museums, 12 private museums).
 There are about 5.4 million objects in the National Museum Holding, yet 97% of them are not available to the broader public.
 The project aims to enhance the accessibility of museum holdings for the broader public.
 The project is implemented with the support of the European Regional Development Fund.

 The Culture Mapping Project began in 2005.
 It is a complex database of cultural infrastructure and services all over Latvia.
 Since 2010, the statistical data on cultural institutions are collected through this website, although public accessibility of statistics is still provided by the Central Statistical Bureau.